The Pallisers: Production

-Novelist Simon Raven presented the idea of an adaptation of the Pallisers novels to a BBC2 editor and began working on the script in 1969.
-Raven admitted he may have offended "Trollope purists" by the additions and subtractions he made.
+Novelist Simon Raven presented the idea of an adaptation of the Palliser novels to a BBC2 editor and began working on the script in 1969.
+Raven admitted that he might have offended "Trollope purists" by the additions and subtractions he made.
 "The most obvious way I have bent Trollope's scheme in the six books is to maintain the relationship between Glencora and Plantagenet throughout the serial.
 A television serial needs a hero and heroine, and at the expense perhaps of Trollope's own plan, I have blown them up to give them more lasting significance than he indicated."

-Production stretched over 13 months and the series was transmitted at the height of industrial strikes, marked by Three-Day Weeks and power shortages at the start of the year.
+Production stretched over 13 months and the series was transmitted at the height of industrial action in the UK, marked by Three-Day Weeks and power shortages at the start of 1974.
 A sudden general election called for February 1974 resulted in the postponement of the series as it dealt with political storylines heavily featuring the Liberal Party, albeit completely fictional.
 The series resumed, but a second general election in October 1974 caused further transmission challenges.
-All this contributed to scheduling difficulties and though the series was meant to have finished in June, the final two episodes didn't go out until November (because of strikes at the BBC).
+All this contributed to scheduling difficulties and though the series was meant to have finished in June, the final two episodes did not go out until November because of strikes at the BBC.

 The series was partly financed by the American Time-Life Films and, in its first presentation in the United States, was the first weekly series of extended length to be screened on pay-television which had previously principally screened films and sport.
 The then new Home Box Office (HBO) paid a reported $500,000 for a one-year screening licence.